 Since many students seeking the superintendent’s letter of eligibility have already completed a master’s degree which often includes principal certification, the number of additional credits needed to complete the superintendent’s certification may be minimal.
 When a student applies to the program, his or her previous course work is reviewed in regard to the State certification requirements.
 An individual course plan is then created to permit the student to complete the State requirements.
 This course plan will be provided to the student prior to matriculation.
 Information regarding the State requirements for principal certification can be obtained from the Pennsylvania Department of Education.

 After the student has completed all course requirements for the certificate and has shown evidence of scholastic achievement, the student needs to contact the department to have an application sent to them.
-The department will forward it to the Dean´s Office, College of Education, which, in turn, will send it to Harrisburg.
+The department will forward it to the Dean´s Office, College of Education and Human Development, which, in turn, will send it to Harrisburg.
 The candidate will receive his certificate in approximately two to three months.